-- 3.1 In October 2009 a team from IDeA and PAS visited the Council to undertake a Spatial Planning Peer Review.
+- 3.1 In October 2009 a team from IDeA and PAS visited the council to undertake a Spatial Planning Peer Review.
 The format of the review was designed to help the planning service assess its current achievements, and its capacity to change and continue to improve.
-The review team were onsite for two days during which they spoke to a wide variety of officers, members, service users, and other partners and stakeholders in the planning process in order to gauge the necessary information to deliver their report.
+The review team were onsite for two days during which they spoke to a wide variety of officers, members, service users, and other partners and stakeholders in the planning process.

 - 3.2 A report was prepared by the review team (see appendix 1) which outlines 18 key recommendations organised into the following areas,

 - Achieving outcomes,

-- · Integration and collaboration,
+- Integration and collaboration,

 - Leading and engaging the community,

 - Management,

 - Innovation,

 - Learning and excellence and,

 - Shared knowledge and evidence.